chang88ye/NIHBA/README.md

 Note: nihba_setup will help you add all the NIHBA files to matlab directory.
 It will also test if you have all prerequisites available for NIHBA.

 It is extremely important to retrieve unbounded rays for unbounded LP in NIHBA.
-This can be done by setting the InfUnbdInfo parameter to 1 for gurobi, and then return the unbounded ray in solveCobraLP (i.e., x=resultgurobi.unbdray in Cobratoolbox).
+This can be done by [setting the InfUnbdInfo parameter to 1 for gurobi, and then return the unbounded ray in solveCobraLP (i.e., x=resultgurobi.unbdray in Cobratoolbox)].
 The following shows what should look like in the unbounded case of solveCobraLP for gurobi.

         case 'UNBOUNDED'
                 stat = 2; % unbounded
                 x=resultgurobi.unbdray;

-If you encounter that _+optimality conditions are not satisfied in solveCobraQP+_, it is likely caused by the numerical issue in the 'analyzeOptKnock'function in the cobratoolbox.
+If you encounter that [optimality conditions are not satisfied in solveCobraQP], it is likely caused by the numerical issue in the ['analyzeOptKnock'] function in the cobratoolbox.
 In this case, you can replace it with the one provided in NIBA.

 3, Run a toy example that maximises succinate production from the E. coli core model.